Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players

 But, first let’s recap where things stand.

-Despite getting a win Sunday while New Orleans lost, Seattle’s odds of getting the number one seed didn’t really improve, still listed at just 4% by FiveThirtyEight.com.
+Despite getting a win Sunday while New Orleans lost, Seattle’s odds of getting the NFC’s No. 1 playoff seed didn’t improve, still listed at just 4% by FiveThirtyEight.com.

-Green Bay currently holds the top seed in the NFC at 11-3 while New Orleans and Seattle are each 10-4.
-But the Saints currently hold the number two spot due to a better overall conference record (8-2 to Seattle’s 7-3).
+Green Bay holds the top seed at 11-3, and New Orleans and Seattle are 10-4.
+But the Saints hold the No. 2 spot due to a better overall conference record (8-2 to Seattle’s 7-3).

-As noted, in any scenario for getting the number one seed Seattle has to win its final two games against the Rams and 49ers.
+As noted, in any scenario for getting the No. 1 seed Seattle has to win its final two games against the Rams and 49ers.

 Via the FiveThirtyEight.com simulator, a Seattle loss in either of its next two games eliminates any chance at the top seed.